The Common Program of the People's Republic of China 1949-1954

 See Timeline

 Article 7 of the Common Program clearly states the actions the new regime will make against its staunch opponents.
 Determining the class status is a useful instrument to decide who is an enemy or a potential enemy.
 The CCP has set a system to define the class background and the class status of any person.
 The economic background of a family before 1949 determines the class background.
-Even the background of parents and/or grandparents is taken in consideration, because this experience can still influence a person. "…what Mao appeared to be espousing was class as a state of mind."
+Even the background of parents and/or grandparents is taken in consideration, because this experience can still influence a person.
+Mao Zedong appeared to adopt class as a state of mind.

 The present social position determines the class status.
 The class status is theoretically subject to change, but in practice it is almost unchangeable.
 Class origin labels are hereditary only in the patriline, and the sons of the bad-class sons but not the children of bad-class daughters bore the stigma in turn.
 Individuals were frequently categorized officially based on their own class designations, the class backgrounds of their parents, or their family's class origins.
 According to official policies, children from disadvantaged family backgrounds should have been treated differently from their parents.
 However, offspring of less privileged family backgrounds encountered discriminatory practices, affecting their opportunities and life trajectories.

-In 1933 a set of documents was issued with regard to determination of class status.
-The main criterion is based on whether the man and his family are engaged in manual labour and not on the amount of money that is earned.
+In 1933, a set of documents was issued with regard to determination of class status.
+The main criterion was based on whether the man and his family were engaged in manual labour and not on the amount of money that was earned.
 The 1933 documents are in the 1950’s only meant as reference.
-The determination of class status was delegated to the masses and local cadres.
-This resulted in confusion and chaos.
-"Even many of the cadres did not fully understand the 1933 documents.
-The popular perception includes many simplified criterias.
-For example, in a party instruction it chastise the mistakes in assigning class statues based solely on whether the person involved used to be youmianzi 有面子(influential)180...As for the “poor peasant” class, the main criteria was whether this certain people suffered much. "
+The task of determining class status was assigned to the masses and local cadres, leading to widespread confusion and disorder.
+Many cadres themselves lacked a clear understanding of the 1933 documents, and popular interpretations often relied on oversimplified criteria.
+For instance, a party directive criticized the common mistake of assigning class status solely based on whether an individual had been influential.
+In the case of the "poor peasant" class, the primary criterion often became whether the individual had endured significant hardship.

 I) Good-class origins: